 Abbreviation for “Dissolved Organic Carbon”, the concentration of dissolved, organically bound carbon in water (stated in mg/l).

 The laboratory method used for determining DOC is not suitable for continuous measurement.
 Many studies have confirmed, however, that a reproducible correlation exists between DOC and absorption in the ultraviolet range.
-It has now become common practice to use this simple method, which is suitable for direct process measurement, for monitoring surface water, wastewater, and the efficiency of activated charcoal filters.
-Elimination of window contamination by using the Sigrist free-fall flow cell and the compensation of turbidity with the dichromatic method have contributed substantially to the widespread adoption of this measurement method.
+It has now become common practice to use this simple method, which is suitable for direct process measurement, for monitoring surface water, wastewater, and the efficiency of activated carbon filters.
+The principle of turbidity compensation has contributed substantially to the widespread adoption of this measurement method.